 If you’re caring for camels, it’s very important that you know how to safely handle them.
-It can be quite a challenge to properly conduct a health exam, or load them into transportation, or provide medical care if they are reluctant.
-Some camels are more receptive to being handled than others depending on their sex, reproductive status, and how they’ve been socialized.
-Each resident in your care might have their own special handling requirements depending on their breed and health needs.
+It can be quite a challenge to properly conduct a health exam, or encourage them to load into transportation, or provide medical care if they are reluctant.
+Some camels are more receptive to being handled than others depending on their sex, reproductive status, history, and how they’ve been socialized.
+Each resident in your care might have their own special handling requirements depending on their history, personality, breed, and health needs.
 Regular handling of camel residents will help familiarize them with the experience and can help make stressful events like health concerns, separations, and relocations a little less nerve-wracking, but be very mindful of the unique challenges that camels face!
 Positive reinforcement bonding sessions can help build trust for safer handling.

 Social Needs Of Camels

 Camels are social animals and should have companions, ideally other camels.
 Camels can usually be housed together after males have been neutered and there is a transition period.
-Generally, female camels are less confrontational, though males are usually not confrontational unless they are intact or retain some territorial behaviors when another male is introduced.
-Some veterinarians recommend waiting to neuter camels until they hit puberty, as pre-puberty neutering could cause their leg bone to grow longer than normal.
+Generally, female camels are less Behaviors such as chasing, cornering, biting, kicking, problematic mounting, or otherwise engaging in consistent behavior that may cause mental or physical discomfort or injury to another individual, or using these behaviors to block an individual's access to resources such as food, water, shade, shelter, or other residents., though males are usually not confrontational unless they are intact or retain some territorial behaviors when another male is introduced.
+Some veterinarians recommend waiting to neuter camels until they hit puberty, as pre-puberty neutering could cause abnormal leg bone growth

 As with any group, sometimes disputes happen or bullying may take place.
 If this becomes a problem, then finding a new grouping is important in order to prevent distress and injury.
 This can be especially true if two males begin seriously fighting as they can cause fatal injuries.

 Enrichment For Camels